airbnb/javascript/README.md

     ```

   <a name="arrays--from"></a><a name="4.4"></a>
-  - [4.4](#arrays--from) To convert an array-like object to an array, use [Array.from](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from).
+  - [4.4](#arrays--from) To convert an array-like object to an array, use [Array.from] Edit: Array.from converts an array-like object to an array, supports a an array map function and you can pass in a different context to the map function. (https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from).

     ```javascript
     const foo = document.querySelectorAll('.foo');